PSLCL/testing-framework/platform/README.md

 The service is launched with jsvc.

 ### Runtime Requirements
-The following tools must be installed on production systems (or be accessible)
+The following must be installed or configured on production systems

 1. jsvc
 2. [STAF](http://prdownloads.sourceforge.net/staf/STAF3424-setup-linux-amd64-NoJVM.bin?download) version 'v3.4.24'.
+3. Amazon AWS IAM role

+### AWS IAM Policy
+The Test Runner Service requires permission to several Amazon AWS APIs.
+The following template should be used to create an IAM policy:

+    {
+        "Version": "2012-10-17",
+        "Statement": [
+            {
+                "Action": "ec2:*",
+                "Effect": "Allow",
+                "Resource": "*"
+            },
+            {
+                "Effect":"Allow",
+                "Action": "sqs:*",
+                "Resource":"<queue-arn>"
+            },
+            {
+                "Effect": "Allow",
+                "Action": ["ses:*"],
+                "Resource":"*"
+            }
+        ]
+    }

+This policy should be assigned to the AWS IAM User or Role that the system is configured to use.

 ### Install STAF
 STAF is installed via a STAF's InstallAnywhere installation application.